dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-model-configuration.md

 * App settings files by default:
   * *wwwroot/appsettings.json*
   * *wwwroot/appsettings.{ENVIRONMENT}.json*
 * Other [configuration providers](xref:fundamentals/configuration/index) registered by the app.
+Not all providers are appropriate for Blazor WebAssembly apps.
+Clarification on which providers are supported for Blazor WebAssembly is tracked by [Clarify configuration providers for Blazor WASM (dotnet/AspNetCore.Docs #18134)](https://github.com/dotnet/AspNetCore.Docs/issues/18134).

 > [!WARNING]
 > Configuration in a Blazor WebAssembly app is visible to users. **Don't store app secrets or credentials in configuration.**